 Students with a disability and a current IEP may be considered for a waiver from passing the Grade 10 FCAT.
-In order to be considered for the waiver from the FCAT graduation requirement, the student must
+In order to be considered for the waiver from the FCAT graduation requirement, the student must:

-- A. be identified as a student with a disability, as defined in Section 1007.02(2), Florida Statues; - B. have an Individual Educational Plan (IEP); - be a senior or student with disabilities who remains enrolled seeking a standard diploma for whom the FCAT is the graduation test; - D. have demonstrated mastery of the Grade 10 Sunshine Florida State Standards; - E. have taken the Grade 10 FCAT with appropriate allowable accommodations at least twice to include March of the senior year or if not continuously enrolled in public school in Florida, at least once during each year of enrollment in Grades 10, 11 or 12, including March of any senior year; - F. have participated in intensive remediation for FCAT Reading and/or FCAT Mathematics, if passing scores were not earned; and - G. be progressing towards meeting the states 24 credit/course and 2.0 cumulative grade point average (GPA) requirements and any other district requirements for graduation with a standard diploma.
+- A. be identified as a student with a disability, as defined in Section 1007.02(2), Florida Statues; - B. have an Individual Educational Plan (IEP); - C. be a senior or student with disabilities who remains enrolled seeking a standard diploma for whom the FCAT is the graduation test; - D. have demonstrated mastery of the Grade 10 Florida State Standards; - E. have taken the Grade 10 FCAT with appropriate allowable accommodations at least twice to include March of the senior year or if not continuously enrolled in public school in Florida, at least once during each year of enrollment in Grades 10, 11 or 12, including March of any senior year; - F. have participated in intensive remediation for FCAT Reading and/or FCAT Mathematics, if passing scores were not earned; and - G. be progressing towards meeting the states 24 credit/course and 2.0 cumulative Grade Point Average (GPA) requirements and any other district requirements for graduation with a standard diploma.

-6.2063 End of Course (EOC) Waiver for Students with Disabilities passing EOC exams.
+6.2063 End of Course (EOC) Waiver for Students with Disabilities

+Students with an identified disability and a current IEP may be considered eligible for a waiver from passing EOC exams.
 Eligibility for EOC waivers will be based on state/district guidelines.

-Students with an identified disability and a current IEP may be considered eligible for a waiver from